13yadav/13yadav/README.md

 - 🌱 I’m currently learning React JS.
 - 💬 Ask me about tech in general or Sofware Engineering.
 - 🥅 All Time Goal: Learn more Grow more...
-- ⚡ Fun fact: I'm single😁
+- ⚡ Fun fact: I'm single 😉

 <br>